Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 On the right instead there is an inctroduction text about myself.
 At its bottom there are some pictures of my favorite hobbies displayed into ovals.
 Underneath every picture there is a card with a little text about each of them.

-* My Education: In this page, on the top is displayed a map from [GoogleMaps](https://www.google.com/maps) with some markers representing the last 3 places where I studied.
+* My Education: In this page, on the top is displayed a map from [Google Maps](https://www.google.com/maps) with some markers representing the last 3 places where I studied.
 When clicking on a marker, an infowindow will open and will display the name, type, address and phone number of each place.
 The markers contain some letters (A, B and C) and those are to connect them to the text located underneath the map.
 There is a little text for each location with the name, location, date I studied there and the title I got after completing the studies.